Christopher Walken

 Christopher Walken in the movie 'Brainstorm'

-The nineties proved to be the most fruitful for Christopher.
+The nineties turned out to be Christopher's most productive decade.
 At the beginning of the decade, he was nominated for an Emmy Award for his role as Jacob Witting in the miniseries "Sarah, Plain and Tall".
 The duo of Glenn Close and Chris Walken was simply brilliant.
-The actor also held his own in the company of Michael Keaton, Danny DeVito, and Michelle Pfeiffer in the sequel to the Batman saga.
+The actor also more than held his own alongside Michael Keaton, Danny DeVito, and Michelle Pfeiffer in the Batman sequel.

 Christopher Walken in the movie 'Batman Returns'